arvimal/BootCamp/012-Kubernetes/README.md

 ## Introduction

 * **Kubernetes** is a framework which helps in maintaining, deploying, and scaling Containers and Containerized applications.

-* Kubernetes help organize contai
+* Kubernetes help organize containers into logical units (Pods and Nodes).
+* Kubernetes can

 ## Installing Kubernetes